Endometriosis Treatment

 Request Appointment

-Endometriosis is a condition in which the type of tissue that forms the lining of the uterus (the endometrium) is found outside the uterus.
+Endometriosis is a condition in which tissue similar to the lining of the uterus is found outside the uterus.
 It is a painful chronic disease that is estimated to affect 10% of women of all ages and backgrounds during their reproductive years.

 While some women do not show any indications of the disease, many experience the following symptoms: